mobizt/FirebaseClient/README.md

 If you use the core SSL client e.g. `WiFiClientSecure` or `WiFiSSLClient`, sush feature is not available.

-In the old Firebase library, this feature was done internally by the internal SSL client and `WiFiClient` integration.
+In the ancestor Firebase libraries, this feature was done internally by the internal SSL client and `WiFiClient` integration.

 If you want to use this feature and if you use ESP32, you can use `ESP_SSLClient` library that included in this library and set the `WiFiClient` as the client.